All Episodes

 That has lapsed long ago.

-Same thing with Bill Cosby case.
+Same thing with Bill Cosby.

-Uh and uh and Cosby, I predict there will be no convictions.
+And Cosby, I predict there will be no convictions.

-You think it's true?
+Do you think it's true?

-I I do you think what he I mean, there's so many women that have come out on it.
+I mean, there's so many women that have come out on it.

-I I know for a fact that that his reputation was such that when you talk to agents about Bill Cosby, they used to say that if you open for Bill Cosby, the opening act, you open for Bill Cosby.
+I know for a fact that his reputation was such that when you talk to agents about Bill Cosby, they used to say that if you open for Bill Cosby, the opening act, you open for Bill Cosby.

 In other words, he sexually abused or had a sexual relationship with almost everyone he worked with.